echo2echo/Perl-Web-Images/README.md

 [A helpful page to install imagemagick with instructions to add png support found here](https://linuxconfig.org/how-to-install-imagemagick-7-on-ubuntu-18-04-linux)

-Try the following to see if your image type is supported.
+Try the following after installing imagemagick to see if your image type is supported.

         $ identify -version